Agablue-red/MLClass/README.md

 ![R2](https://github.com/Agablue-red/Machine-Learning/blob/master/image/R-squared.png)

-According to R2, none of the observed variation can be explained by the models' inputs.
+According to R2, none of the observed variation can be explained by the input data of the models.

-However R2 isn't correct statistical measure for these advantated models.
+However, R2 is not a proper statistical measure for these advanced models.

 ##### Mean Absolute Error